 If you’ve had your old passport for more than a year, things can get a bit more complicated.
 The first thing to do is figure out whether or not you can renew your old passport by mail.
 In most cases, eligibility for mail renewal should not be a problem if:

 If you meet those requirements, you’ll need to fill out a DS-82 form and send it by mail to the State Department, along with your current passport, name change document, and a new travel document photo.

 You’ll also need to pay renewal fees.

-However, if you fail to meet those renewal-by-mail requirements, you’ll need to apply in person to change your passport.
+However, if you fail to meet those renewal-by-mail requirements, you’ll need to apply in person at a local passport office to change your passport.
 To do this, you’ll need to provide:

 You’ll be charged renewal fees for applying in person, so keep that in mind.

 Note: If you’ve researched how to change your name after marriage or have successfully done so, and you’ve already updated your state ID, you won’t need to include your name change document with your application.

 If you aren’t able to provide a certified name change document, you can still get a new passport with your current name on it.
 You’ll just have to jump through a few additional hoops.

 In addition to the required materials above, you’ll also need to complete a DS-60 form, which will need to be completed by two people who have known you under both your previous and current name.
 You’ll submit this form with your application.